BlockchainCommons/law-and-advocacy/Docs/model-law/digital-law-framework.md

 *By Christopher Allen*

 I am a technologist, not a lawyer or legislator.
-My perspective comes from decades designing cryptographic systems that millions use daily - including TLS 1.0, which secures web communications, and contributions to decentralized identity standards.
+My perspective comes from decades designing cryptographic systems that millions use daily, including TLS 1.0, which secures web communications, and contributing to decentralized identity standards.
 This experience has given me insight into how technical architecture shapes legal possibilities.

 In recent years, I've had the privilege of advising Wyoming legislators on digital asset and identity legislation, helping translate between technical reality and legal frameworks.
 This document emerged from those conversations and similar discussions with policymakers seeking practical approaches to digital law.